fireae/coreVM/docs/source/ir_reference.rst

     br <cond> [ label #iftrue, label #iffalse ]

+    br [ label #target ]

 Synopsis:
 ---------

+Branch instruction that supports the semantics of both conditional and unconditional branching.

-Branches to either one of two labels depending on the boolean representation of a conditional value.
+For conditional branching, described by first syntax above, branches control to either one of two labels depending on the boolean representation of a conditional value.

+For unconditional branching, described by the second syntax above, branches control to the specified target block unconditionally.

 'switch2' Instruction